Jandini/Jandini/README.md

 Since my company was using Jira for project management and GitHub for development I created fully containerised platform which visualise developers participation within the projects.

 The platform consist of Kibana, Elasticsearch and the Metics service.
-Metrics service is responsible to transfer data from Jira and Github to Elasticsearch.
+Metrics service is responsible for transferring relevant data from Jira and Github to Elasticsearch.

 ![ezgif-2-2c0cd0e8e7](https://user-images.githubusercontent.com/19593367/203609416-8f783f07-eac5-40db-9643-4bdf11622236.gif)